Kong/kong/README.md

 [![][kong-logo]][kong-url]

 Kong was created to secure, manage and extend Microservices & APIs.
 Kong is powered by the battle-tested tech of **NGINX** and Cassandra with a focus on scalability, high performance & reliability.
-Kong runs in production at [Mashape][mashape-url] handling billions of requests to over ten thousand APIs.
+Kong runs in production at [Mashape][mashape-url] and many other companies, handling billions of requests to over ten thousand APIs.

 - Website: [getkong.org][kong-url]
 - Documentation: [getkong.org/docs][kong-docs]